Mustard (condiment): Flavours

-Prepared mustard condiment may also have ingredients giving salty, sour (vinegar), and sweet flavors.
-Turmeric is often added to commercially prepared mustards, mainly to give them a yellow color.
+Prepared mustard condiment may also have ingredients giving salty, sour (vinegar), and sweet flavours.
+Turmeric is often added to commercially prepared mustards, mainly to give them a yellow colour.

 Storage and shelf life

-Prepared mustard is sold in glass jars, plastic bottles, or metal squeeze tubes.

-Because of its antibacterial properties and acidity, mustard does not require refrigeration for safety; it will not grow mold, mildew, or harmful bacteria.
-Mustard can last indefinitely without becoming inedible or harmful, though it may dry out, lose flavor, or brown from oxidation.
+Prepared mustard is typically sold in glass jars, plastic bottles, or metal squeeze tubes.
+Because of its antibacterial properties and acidity, mustard does not require refrigeration for safety; it will not grow mould, mildew, or harmful bacteria.
+Mustard can last indefinitely without becoming inedible or harmful, though it may dry out, lose flavour, or brown from oxidation.
 Mixing in a small amount of wine or vinegar may improve dried-out mustard.
 Some types of prepared mustard stored for a long time may separate, which can be corrected by stirring or shaking.
 If stored unrefrigerated for a long time, mustard can acquire a bitter taste.

 When whole mustard seeds are crushed and mixed with a liquid, an enzyme is activated that releases pungent sulfurous compounds, but they quickly evaporate.
-An acidic liquid, such as wine or vinegar, produces longer-lasting flavor by slowing the reaction.
+An acidic liquid, such as wine or vinegar, produces longer-lasting flavour by slowing the reaction.
 However prepared mustard loses its pungency over time; the loss can be slowed by keeping a sealed container (opaque or in the dark) in a cool place or refrigerator.